camunda/camunda-docs-manual/content/reference/rest/case-instance/get.md

 ---

-Retrieves a single case instance according to the `CaseInstance` interface in the engine.
+Retrieves a case instance by id, according to the `CaseInstance` interface in the engine.

 # Method